DouglasCarterBor/golang/README.md

 ### Internal Arrays
 when slice overflows the size, go creates another internal array and doubles it
 array a list of fixed size and slice a list without fixed size
+### Maps
+key value structure and not a mutable structure